Guide to Visiting Serengeti National Park – All You Need To Know

 What Are the Best Places To Stay?

 The majority of permanent properties in the Serengeti are small, characterful luxury bush camps that offer all-inclusive packages to fly-in visitors.
 There are also a few larger and more mainstream lodges providing comfortable hotel-like accommodations.
-Budget options inside the park are extremely limited and largely restricted to the national parks resthouse at Seronera and a few public campsites.
+Budget options inside the park are extremely limited and largely restricted to the national parks rest house at Seronera and a few public campsites.
 Because Serengeti is almost entirely surrounded by other conservation areas, there is little opportunity to base yourself outside the park for day visits, except on the Lake Victoria side, where a few options exist.

 What Facilities Are There?

-Champagne breakfast after a hot-air balloon safari, Serengeti National Park
+Champagne breakfast after a hot-air balloon safari

 There are very few facilities outside of the lodges and camps.
-The main exception to this is at Seronera, where a low-key visitor center incorporates a small coffee shop, picnic area and site museum, as well as an elevated wooden walkway leading through an informative open-air display.
+The main exception is at Seronera, where a low-key visitor center incorporates a small coffee shop, picnic area and site museum, as well as an elevated wooden walkway leading through an informative open-air display.
 If you’re self-driving or self-catering, the service area at Seronera has a filling station, a bar and a couple of small grocery shops with limited supplies.
 The only other facilities are public toilets at the entrance gates and the network of airstrips used for scheduled and charter flights.

 What Are the Costs for Visiting Serengeti National Park?